chocoyaki/gaas/src/examples/Batch/README.txt

-A simple basic example on how to use the batch API is given here: no IN or INOUT args, the client receive as a result the number of processors on which the service has been executed.
+A simple basic example on how to use the batch API is given here: no IN or INOUT args, the client receives as a result the number of processors on which the service has been executed.

 More elaborated ones can be found in subdirectories: